chandrabosep/zkverify-mcp-server/README.md

 Calculate the cost savings for 100 proofs on zkVerify vs Ethereum

 What are the zkVerify testnet RPC endpoints?

+Show me the contract addresses for zkVerify

+How do I set up a node operator?

+What are the testnet phases and challenges?

+Generate a relayer API example for submitting proofs
 ```

 Or use tools explicitly: